beauchamplab/rave/README.md

   + for Windows, please save the [batch file](https://raw.githubusercontent.com/dipterix/instrave/master/rave-installer-windows.bat) to your desktop.

   After download, find the batch file on your desktop and double-click it to execute the commands in the batch file.
 Windows may show a security alert.
 Click "More Info" and click "Run Anyway".
+The "Git" installer will ask many questions, select the defaults.

    + For Linux (or if the above scripts do not work) see the [Full installation guide](./alternative_installation.md).